gdi3d/learning-to-build/docs/app/frontend.md

 ![navbar](../images/index-navbar.jpg)

-This is a fairly common navegation component.
+This is a fairly common navigation component.
 You can do a lot of customization if you need.

 **But, how do you know where to get this code?** That's simple, you just need to look at **Bulma** docs: [https://bulma.io/documentation/components/navbar/](https://bulma.io/documentation/components/navbar/)

-Just look for the one you need, and copy and paste into your own web code.
+Just look for the one you need, and copy and paste it into your web code.

-## The Hero Component
+## Hero Component

 ```
 <section class="hero is-link">